aland1298/NPORT-Stock-Selection-Strategies/README.md

 Start Date: 10/04/2023

-Current Happenings: Data Collection
+Current Happenings: Data Collection (see process 1)

 TODO:
-1. Upload Database schema
+1. (ETA 10/20) Refactor to split "FUND_INFO" into 3-month categories because everything eventually branches off into 3-month categories.
+As a result, we can then better query fund data and improve maintainability.
-2. Create CMD
+2. (ETA 10/25) Update database and publish schema to repo

 Research Proposition: